Zeuskartik/MediaSliderView/README.md

 }
 ```

 5).
-Add this new class inside your manifest.xml (since this class extends an activity now), by clicking alt+enter and selecting 'Add activity to manifest'.
+Register this new class inside your manifest.xml (since this class extends an activity now).

 6).
 Override the 'onCreate' method inside this java class.